jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/3_3-CreateAnAzureServiceInTheMobileAppWin.md

     }
     ```

 4. Open the `Package.appxmanifest` file and switch to the _Declarations_ tab.
 Drop down the _Available Declarations_ list, select _Protocol_ and click "Add".
-Set the _Display Name_ to be the name of your app (for example "Happy Xamarin Developers"), and the _Name_ to be your Azure Functions app name, for example `happyxamdevs`.
-This needs to match the first part of the _Allowed external redirect URLs_ you configured in your Azure functions app, so if your redirect URL was `happyxamdevs://easyauth.callback` then the _URL scheme_ would be `happyxamdevs` without the `://easyauth.callback`.
+Set the _Display Name_ to be the name of your app (for example "Happy Xamarin Developers"), and the _Name_ to be `happyxamdevs`.
+This needs to match the first part of the _Allowed external redirect URLs_ you configured in your Azure functions app, so the _URL scheme_ is be `happyxamdevs` without the `://easyauth.callback`.

     ![Configuring the UWP protocol](../Images/VS2017ConfigureUWPProtocol.PNG)